dokutan/rgb_keyboard/README.md

 - Glorious GMMK full-size ANSI

 You can help expand this list by providing information whether this software works correctly or not.

+Note on ISO layout: As i do not have access to a compatible keyboard with an ISO layout, remapping and setting the color of the ISO international key (Int_Key) is supported but not tested.

 ## Installing
 - Clone this repository